atusy/qntmap/README.md

 ### Quantification

-By running following code, you'll see that phase identification result in 'clustering' directory and mass concentration data as csv files in 'qntmap' directory both under the directory contaning mapping data.
+By running following code, you’ll see that phase identification result in ‘clustering’ directory and mass concentration data as csv files in ‘qntmap’ directory both under the directory contaning mapping data.

 #### Interactive mode